I’ve been writing about search engine optimization (SEO) for more than 20 years.

 In other words, do you feel good about your plan’s success with the information and resources you have?

 The Marines believe a well-conceived plan, along with taking the initiative, is more likely to succeed than doing nothing.

-This is why I can confidently share 10 strategic insights, bits of critical data, pieces of tactical advice, or search trends that will impact SEO in 2023 and beyond without losing too much sleep over the fact that 30% of them may not be relevant a year from now.
+This is why I can confidently share seven strategic insights, bits of critical data, pieces of tactical advice, or search trends that will impact SEO in 2024 and beyond without losing too much sleep over the fact that one or two of them may not be relevant a year from now.

 The Marines have given us a framework for making decisions in less-than-ideal circumstances.

 That is why you should “Keep Calm and Carry On.”